sariabuqoura/CISSP/README.md

       * Stage V: Weakness and Vulnerability Analysis (WVA)
       * Stage VI: Attack Modeling and Simulation (AMS)
       * Stage VII: Risk Analysis and Management (RAM)
-    *  visual, Agile, and Simple Threat (VAST) is a threat modeling concept that integrates threat and risk management into an Agile programming environment on a scalable basis
+    *  Visual, Agile, and Simple Threat (VAST) is a threat modeling concept that integrates threat and risk management into an Agile programming environment on a scalable basis
+    *  consider threat level from indivduals including employees adversaries and treust pratners.
+    *  Compny faces threats from nature, technology, people, always consider the best and worst possbile outcomes.